-New York is one of the approximately two dozen states that have revamped their laws regarding marijuana possession, consumption and sale.
+New York is one of the over thirty states that have revamped their laws regarding marijuana possession, consumption and sale.
 Although the Federal Government still has marijuana on the list of Schedule 1 Drugs that are considered illegal, it has by default given the states the ability to make cannabis legal for medical purposes.
 While some have taken this liberty one step further and made recreational use legal as well, New York has not changed those laws at this time although the review is currently pending.

-New York weed laws
+New York Weed Laws

 After a lengthy review of the efficacy of medical marijuana, lawmakers tackled the controversial method with the Compassionate Care Act.
 This bill, signed into law in 2014 by Governor Cuomo, was designed to regulate the manufacture, sale, and use of medical marijuana.
 Under the law, the Department of Health was tasked to certify providers and dispensers as well as ensuring specific requirements were met.